Autumn Equinox 2024: What & When Is The First Day of Fall?

 Typically, the Moon rises a little under an hour later each night, but around the time of the fall equinox, the angle of the Moon’s orbit and the tilt of the Earth line up just right and cause the Moon to rise only about 20 to 30 minutes later each night for several nights in a row!

-What is Special About the September Equinox?
+What Is Special About the September Equinox?

 The September equinox is particularly special because it signifies a pivotal point in the Earth’s annual journey around the Sun.
 It marks the official start of Autumn in the Northern Hemisphere and Spring in the Southern Hemisphere.
 Cultures around the world have celebrated this celestial event for centuries, recognizing its significance in the changing seasons.